EVERSE-ResearchSoftware/RSQKit/README.md

 Research Software Quality Kit (RSQKit), developed as part of [EVERSE project](https://everse.software/), curated best practices in improving the quality of research software.
 It is intended for use by researchers, research software engineers, those managing and procuring funding for projects with a large research software component, those running research infrastructures involving software and those developing research software related policy at organisations and in projects.

 > [!NOTE]
-> The current version of RSQKit is still a work in progress - any content should not be considered final at this stage.
+> The current version of RSQKit is still work in progress - any content should not be considered final at this stage.

 ## Contributing